wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-oas.md

 ## Configuring the middleware in the Tyk OAS API Definition

 The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method for which the middleware should be added.
+The `path` can contain wildcards in the form of any string bracketed by curly braces, for example `{user_id}`.
+These wildcards are so they are human readable and do not translate to variable names.
+Under the hood, a wildcard translates to the “match everything” regex of: `(.*)`.

 Configuring the endpoint cache is performed in two parts: